Thomas-Walker-Lynch/project-enviroment/README.md

      ws4/
 ```

+`ws4_master` is a project ensemble.
+The component projects include `uWebSockets` and
-`ws4_master` is a project environment.
-It also comes from a git repo.
-Inside this project
+`ws4`.
+This project ensemble also comes from a git repo.
-environment we have a couple of git submodule: `uWebSockets` and `ws4`.

-`ws4_master/ws4` is the project home directory.
-It contains the source code we are
+`ws4_master/ws4` is the home directory for the project this team is actively working on.
-developing.
+We know it is the active project because it has the same name as the ensemble prefix.

-`ws4_master/uWebSockets` is someone else's github project which we are making use of.
+Whereas `ws4_master/uWebSockets` is someone else's github project.
+There are other people
+working that, but it is not us, and it is being developed in a different
+environment.
+Rather we are just making use of the results of that project.

 Also inside of `ws4_master` we have a directory called `env`.
+Frankly, I don't like the
+name.
+I have toyed with calling it `share`, but this is the name that python expects.
-This is used to hold
+Perhaps make it a symbol link?
+This directory is used to hold project specific resources
-project specific resources and tools.
-Note that the contents of `env` are *not*
+and tools.
+Note that the contents of `env` are *not* pushed to the repo.
+Normally `env`
-pushed to the repo.
-Normally `env` holds the results of tool builds.
+holds the results of tool builds.

 ## Repo and Directory Naming

-All my repos for project environments have a `_env` suffix.
+All my repos for project ensembles have a `_ensemble` suffix.
 Hence they will clone
-into directores named `<project>_env`.
+into directories named `<project>_ensemble`.
 After cloning I rename the directory to
 `<project>_<version>`, where `<version>` is typically the same name as the branch
 that is most commonly checked out in the directory.

-The directory name for a project environment has two parts separated by an underscore,
-`<name>_<version>`.

 Here is another example listing of a projects directory: